awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-create-programmatically.md

 # Creating Lambda Functions and CloudFront Triggers Programmatically<a name="lambda-edge-create-programmatically"></a>

-You can set up Lambda@Edge functions and CloudFront triggers programmatically instead of by using the AWS console\.
+You can set up Lambda@Edge functions and CloudFront triggers programmatically by using API actions instead of by using the AWS console\.
 For more information, see the following:
 + [API Reference](https://docs.aws.amazon.com/lambda/latest/dg/API_Reference.html) in the *AWS Lambda Developer Guide*
 + [Amazon CloudFront API Reference](https://docs.aws.amazon.com/cloudfront/latest/APIReference/)
 + **AWS CLI**